Location: Department of Small Animal Clinical Sciences, College of Veterinary Medicine, University of Florida, Gainesville, FL

 Timeline: Formal review of applications will begin immediately and will continue until a viable applicant pool is established.

-The Department of Psychological Sciences invites applications and nominations for the position of tenure-track Chair and Associate or Full Professor.
+The Department of Small Animal Clinical Sciences invites applications and nominations for the position of clinical or tenure-track Chair and Associate or Full Professor.

 Our Commitment to Diversity, Equity, and Inclusion